JonathanMEdwards/subtext10/doc/language.md

 check x~index =? i
 ```

-The template of a sequence is accessed with `sequence[]`.
-The formula `sequence[i]` will crash if `i` is fractional or non-positive or larger than the length of the sequence.
+The template of a series is accessed with `series[]`.
+The formula `series[i]` will crash if `i` is fractional or non-positive or larger than the length of the series.
 You can test if an index is valid with:
 ```
-sequence at? i
+series at? i
 ```
 which returns the item if the index is valid (and the index in `~index`), or rejects otherwise.
-The programs `first?()` and `last?()` will return the first and last item repectively, rejecting if the sequence is empty.
+The programs `first?()` and `last?()` will return the first and last item repectively, rejecting if the series is empty.

-Items in a sequence can be updated individually by index by using square brackets to the left of `:=`:
+Items in a series can be updated individually by index by using square brackets to the left of `:=`:
 ```
 n = numbers & 1 & 2
 test {